GauBen/svelte-emails/README.md

 - A way to preview the emails, and the easiest way to get live-reload in a Svelte project is to use [SvelteKit](https://kit.svelte.dev/).
 - Compile-time type checking for props, which is made possible by [svelte2tsx](https://www.npmjs.com/package/svelte2tsx).

+Our setup will be in two parts:

+- Setting up a development server to create and preview emails.
+- Setting up a build pipeline to compile emails to HTML strings.

+## The dev server

+## The build pipeline

+## Wrapping up